Quantum Advantage for All: Conclusions and Future Work

+We have shown how to encode symbolic execution of RISC-V machine code compiled from C code in (1)~finite state machines over the theory of bitvectors and arrays of bitvectors, (2)~quadratic unconstrained binary optimization (QUBO) models, and (3)~quantum circuits, enabling not just bounded model checkers but also quantum annealers and gate-model machines to execute arbitrary code symbolically.

+Our construction implies that the algorithmic complexity of any classical algorithm written in a Turing-complete programming language polynomially bounds the number of quantum bits that are required to run the algorithm on a quantum computer.
+In particular, any classical algorithm $A$ that runs in $\mathcal{O}(f(n))$ time and $\mathcal{O}(g(n))$ space requires no more than $\mathcal{O}(f(n)\cdot g(n))$ quantum bits to run on a quantum computer.
+With $\mathcal{O}(1)\leq\mathcal{O}(g(n))\leq\mathcal{O}(f(n))$ for all $n$, the quantum bits required to run $A$ may therefore not exceed $\mathcal{O}(f(n)^2)$ and may come down to $\mathcal{O}(f(n))$ if memory consumption is bounded by a constant.

 There are numerous directions for principled future work where outperforming, that is, gaining quantum advantage over classical symbolic execution and bounded model checking is at the top of the challenges.
-So far, we have dealt with the fundamental tradeoff between translation and annealing complexity by putting most hard, that is, exponential work into annealing.
-Any static analysis technique applied at translation time that scales to the linear (quadratic) upper bound is likely to produce significant progress in reducing the amount of qubits required to solve problems in practice.
-QUBO models play a key role in programming quantum annealers but may require more attention to be established as key abstraction from quantum physics, similar to the role of Boolean algebra in classical computing.
+So far, we have dealt with the fundamental tradeoff between translation and execution complexity by putting most hard, that is, exponential work into execution.
+Any static analysis technique applied at translation time that scales to the size of our models and circuits is likely to produce significant progress in reducing the amount of qubits required to solve problems in practice.
+QUBO models and quantum circuits play a key role in programming quantum annealers and gate-model machines but may require more attention to be established as key abstraction from quantum physics, similar to the role of Boolean algebra in classical computing.

 There are also numerous technical challenges of which we list just a few.
 Besides the obvious such as full C, RISC-V, and BTOR2 support, there is also need for support of floating-point arithmetic, more efficient handling of symbolic memory addresses, detection of properties other than safety, and more advanced system call handling that covers incorrect use of system calls.
-BEATOR could be bypassed entirely by translating RISC-V code directly to QUBO models while QUBOT could be generalized to a hybrid solver.